This page will give you information about a blepharoplasty. If you have any questions, you should ask your GP or other relevant health professional.

 How soon will I recover?

-You should be able to go home after a few hours.
+If you have only an upper-eyelid blepharoplasty, you should be able to go home after a few hours.

 Do not do strenuous exercise or bend down for the first week.
-Sleep with extra pillows to keep your head raised.

 Do not wear eye make-up or drink alcohol for a few weeks, and keep your face out of the sun.